 Birds can add a pleasing aesthetic element to a property, but too many of the wrong species congregating in one place may be a recipe for disaster.
-It’s estimated that birds can carry over 60 diseases, many of which can be transmitted to people through exposure to droppings.
+It’s estimated that birds can carry more than 60 diseases, many of which can be transmitted to people through exposure to droppings.
 These five pathogens are just a few of the infectious agents that may be spread by common “nuisance” birds such as pigeons and starlings.

 Caused by a fungus that grows on dried bird droppings, histoplasmosis manifests mainly as a lung infection but can spread to other organ systems.
 With complications ranging from flulike symptoms to heart valve infections, this potentially fatal disease is nothing to mess with.
 People with compromised immune systems are especially susceptible to histoplasmosis.